 “I was involved in dealing with a situation where a patient was hospitalised repeatedly due to infection with Clostridium difficile.
 Every time the patient returned home; they contracted the same infection again.
 Eventually, the patient’s home was disinfected using the Nocospray method, and her quality of life improved once and for all when the infestation in her home was eliminated, and no more treatment periods were needed in the hospital.”

 In addition to bacteria, the Nocospray method also helps to destroy surface mould and surface fungi.
 Nocospray proved an invaluable help at a dental clinic in Kauhajoki when dental care had to be temporarily relocated due to an indoor problem in the clinic.

 “No objects could be taken into the temporary facilities until they had been disinfected.
 There are so many different items of equipment and small instruments in the dental clinic that we needed help in processing them.
-We treated each item of equipment both before and after moving to the temporary facilities,” says Katja Latvala, a hygiene nurse at the Suupohja basic service company consortium in southern Ostrobothnia.
+We treated each item of equipment both before and after moving to the temporary facilities,” says Katja Latvala, a hygiene nurse at the Suupohja basic service company consortium in southern Ostrobothnia in Finland.

 “It was a great relief to know that microbes were not transferred with movable items, and that we did not have to give up all the necessary equipment or medical supplies in the dental clinic.”